DidierRLopes/my-website/blog/2024-03-02-moving-from-london-to-the-bay-area-and-what-changed.md

 <div style={{borderTop: '1px solid #0088CC', margin: '1.5em 0'}} />

-A few months ago, I wrote a blogpost about what was needed in order for my wife and our 2 dogs to move to the Bay area from London.
+A few months ago, I wrote a blogpost about what was needed in order for my wife and our 2 dogs to move to the Bay Area from London.
 You can check that blog post [here](/blog/leaving-london-to-live-in-san-francisco/).

 Since then, I’ve had some people asking me after living in the Bay for 1 year, what are the biggest differences I’ve experienced in terms of lifestyle & culture.